QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Condition Numbers and Matrix Operations
 ----------------------------------------

-As we say above, multiplying a matrix by a constant does not change the condition number.
+Multiplying a matrix by a constant does not change the condition number.
 What about other operations?

 For this example, we see that the inverse has the same condition number (though this will not always be the case).